6Frauds/Compz-executor/README.md

-This is an executor that me and my friends made as novices while partially using yhe synapse X script.
-The software must be downloaded on conputer
+This is the reuploaded Solara builder file that I had before the server was raided.
+Make sure the executor is used on computer.